-While Information Technology Service Management (ITSM) is prevalent in larger organizations, other organizations are still looking at implementing ITSM and haven’t taken the plunge yet.
-Chances are good some of those same shops have created their own do-it-yourself (DIY) service delivery models over the years, and they don’t see the value in switching to a formal ITSM environment yet.
+IT service management is prevalent in larger organizations, but other organizations are still looking at implementing ITSM and haven’t taken the plunge yet.
+Chances are good some of those same shops have created their own do-it-yourself service delivery models over the years, so they don’t see the value in switching to a formal ITSM environment yet.
 After all, why change something that’s not broken?

-In today’s post I’ll attempt to answer the question “Why bother implementing ITSM if what you have is working fine?”
-I’ll do this by highlighting three specific benefits most shops experience when implementing ITSM inside an Information Technology Infrastructure Library (ITIL) framework.
+In today’s post I’ll attempt to answer the question, “Why bother implementing ITSM if what you have is working fine?”
+I’ll highlight three specific benefits most companies experience when implementing ITSM inside an ITIL v3 framework.

-#1 – ITSM and ITIL provide a framework to continually deploy, improve, and retire services
+1. ITSM and ITIL v3 provide a continual framework to deploy, improve, and retire services

-The ITIL service lifecycle (shown in figure 1) provides a framework for creating, deploying, delivering, improving, and retiring IT services, through these five core areas.
+The ITIL service lifecycle provides a framework for creating, deploying, delivering, improving, and retiring IT services, through these five core areas.

 Figure 1: The ITIL service lifecycle